jotape75/eve-ng_automation_FTD/README.md

 - **regKey**: Registration key for device authentication
 - **accessPolicy**: Access control policy to assign to the device

 ### **3. Configure Automation Settings**:

-📋 **Installation & dependencies are covered in the README.md installation section above.
-This section focuses only on the configuration files you need to customize for your environment.**

 **Update Configuration File** (`data/automation_urls_ftd.json`):